UK cuts 'buy-to-let' tax break for wealthy landlords, housing shares fall

 "The crash in values today virtually wipes out all the gains made since the Conservative-won election in May," said Neil Shah at Edison Investment Research.

-Barratt Developments, Persimmon, Taylor Wimpey, Crest Nicholson and Bellway fell more than 5 percent.
+Barratt Developments (BDEV.L), Persimmon (PSN.L), Taylor Wimpey (TW.L), Crest Nicholson (CRST.L) and Bellway (BWY.L) fell more than 5 percent.

-Property website Zoopla Property and estate agent Foxtons were trading more than 4 percent lower on Wednesday afternoon.
+Property website Zoopla Property ZPLAZ.L and estate agent Foxtons (FOXT.L) were trading more than 4 percent lower on Wednesday afternoon.

 Deloitte real estate tax partner Phil Nicklin said the budget changes would hit buy-to-let landlords hard.